centreon/centreon-plugins/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have **rebased** my development branch on the base branch (develop).
 - [ ] In case of a new plugin, I have created the new packaging directory accordingly.
 - [ ] I have implemented automated tests related to my commits.
+  - [ ] Data used for automated tests are anonymized.
 - [ ] I have reviewed all the help messages in all the .pm files I have modified.
   - [ ] All sentences begin with a capital letter.
   - [ ] All sentences are terminated by a period.